Chair and vice chair of governors

 On occasions, the chair may need to take chair’s action in an emergency, but any such action must be reported to the whole governing board as soon as possible.

-Generally being chair should take up no more than 20 days a year, equal to about half a day for each week of term-time.
+Generally, being a chair should take up no more than 20 days a year, equal to about half a day for each week of term-time.

-However, in particular circumstances it can take nore e.g. school in special measures.
+However, in particular circumstances it can take more e.g. school in special measures.

 Take time with the headteacher and governors to set priorities and focus your work on these.

 A role profile for the chair or vice-chair can be found in the governor toolkit.

 The minimum term of office is one year and the maximum period is four years.

 The governing board decides on the chair and vice-chair’s terms of office before the election.